Gekkio/gb-research/README.markdown

-# SM83 CPU core research
+# Game Boy hardware research

 *Disclaimer: reverse engineering from decap photos of just one layer involves a lot of guesswork, so there are almost certainly mistakes!*